stonepros/stone/doc/dev/file-striping.rst

 fixed amount of data, and then another set is used, and so on.

-Defining some terminology will go a long way toward explaining the way file data is laid out across Ceph objects.
+Defining some terminology will go a long way toward explaining the way file data is laid out across Stone objects.

 - file
-    A collection of contiguous data, named from the perspective of the Ceph client (i.e., a file on a Linux system using Ceph storage).
+    A collection of contiguous data, named from the perspective of the Stone client (i.e., a file on a Linux system using Stone storage).
 The data for a file is divided into fixed-size "stripe units," which are stored in ceph "objects."
 - stripe unit